 Now, weather stations don’t come any better than their latest release Davis Instruments Vantage Pro2.

-The wireless weather station comes with an integrated sensor suite to measure temperature, barometric pressure, humidity, precipitation, and wind speed and direction.
+The wireless vantage pro2 comes with an integrated sensor suite to measure temperature and humidity, barometric pressure, precipitation, and wind speed and direction.

 An LCD console with quality features is also included in the unit.

 In addition, with the WeatherLink.com cloud platform, you can now receive your data from anywhere via your tablet or pc.